Mt. Homan 宝満山

 Hike up from Dazaifu to a peak offering a campsite and sky-high panoramic views of Fukuoka

 Mt.
-Homan is a challenging but rewarding half-day hike on the edge of Dazaifu City .
+Homan is a half-day hike on the edge of Dazaifu City .
 It offers sweeping views of Fukuoka, from the coastline and city in the north to the mountains in the south.

 How to Get There

-The trailhead of Kamado Jinja is at the base of Mt.
+The trailhead is beside Kamado Jinja at the base of Mt.
 Homan and can be reached by the local community bus that leaves from Dazaifu Station.

-Buses leave approximately once an hour and take 10 minutes to Kamado-jinja.
+Buses leave approximately once every 30 minutes and take around 10 minutes to Kamado-jinja from Dazaifu Station.
 On foot, you can reach Kamado-jinja in 35 to 40 minutes.

 The trail up

 The trail leading up Mt.
-Homan runs between the twin shrines of Kamado-jinja and is used as a pilgrimage route for those praying to find a partner in life.
+Homan runs between Kamado-jinja and its counterpart shrine at the summit.
+The trail is used as a pilgrimage route for those praying to find a partner in life.

-The larger of the two shrines is at the mountain's base, and is an example of modern shrine design, having been renovated relatively recently.
-At the top of the mountain is the smaller tributary shrine, weather-worn but standing strong.
+The larger of the two shrines is at the mountain's base, and is an example of modern shrine design.
+At the top of the mountain is the smaller shrine, weather-worn but standing strong.

-The trail up the mountain is well signposted and takes one to two hours in total.
+The trail up the mountain is well signposted and takes four to five hours in total.
 It is mostly well surfaced, but hiking boots and appropriate gear are recommended.
 The path becomes steeper and rockier as you approach the summit.

 Get the best views